markusressel/container-app-conf/README.md

 A default value can be specified for every `ConfigEntry` by using the `default` constructor parameter.

-## Allow `None`
+## Required values

-By default a `None` value is only allowed if the default value is `None`.
+By default a `None` value is only allowed for an entry if it has no default (or it is set to `None`).
 This means it is not possible to set the `MY_CONFIG` entry in the example at the top to `None` even after initial parsing.
+Omitting a value for this entry in all data sources or specifying an empty text in the yaml or corresponding environment variable will result in an exception.

+If an entry requires a value and has no default set the `required` constructor parameter to `True`.

-Specifying an empty text in the yaml or corresponding environment variable will result in an exception.
-If you want to allow setting a `None` value even if the default value is **not** `None`, use the `none_allowed=True` constructor parameter.
+If you want to allow setting a `None` value even if the default value is **not** `None`, you have to explicitly set `required=False`.

 ## Data sources